Luxury Travel Blog

 Conceived to represent the Islamic concept of paradise on earth, the Alhambra has lush gardens with water channels, reflective pools and fountains.

-Combined with the Moorish architecture that features intricate stuccowork, vibrant tiles, Islamic calligraphy and geometric and floral patterns, the gardens and structures create an artistic ensemble.
+Combined with the Moorish architecture that features intricate stuccowork, vibrant tiles, Islamic calligraphy and geometric and floral patterns, the gardens and buildings form an artistic ensemble.

 Notable highlights of the Alhambra include the Hall of Two Sisters and the Hall of the Abencerrajes, known for their spectacular muqarnas (a honeycomb-like structure that is a feature of Islamic architecture) ceilings.